Shortlisted in the Time Out Love Tokyo Awards 2017

-Having brought a puff pastry-powered bromance to its logical conclusion, chef Taichi Hara, 36, and pâtissier Yuichi Goto, 36, teamed up two years ago to open Path and the duo’s bistro-café has already become a sensation in Shibuya’s Tomigaya.
+Having brought a puff pastry-powered bromance to its logical conclusion, chef Taichi Hara and pâtissier Yuichi Goto teamed up in 2015 to open Path and the duo’s bistro-café has already become a sensation in Shibuya’s Tomigaya.
 After a spell together at the Hyatt Regency hotel’s Cuisines Michel Troisgros, Hara left to open Bistro Rojiura in Shibuya, while Goto went on to become the first Asian chief pâtissier at Troisgros’s flagship restaurant in France.
 Reunited they’ve ditched the formal white tablecloths and starched chef’s coats and made Path a laidback delight.

 A-Flat Bldg, 1-44-2 Tomigaya, Shibuya-ku

 |Opening hours:||8am-2pm, 6pm-12midnight (last orders 11pm) / closed Mon, one Sunday per month (irregularly)|